 Max: not much.
 The joint group is dealing with managing broadcast messaged in VLANs across wired and wireless links

 Max:

-802.1 point-to-point discussions about MACsec should be brought up in the 802.1 Interworking group.
+802.1 point-to-point discussions about MACsec should be presented for information in the 802.1 Interworking group.
 Not sure we will have agenda time at this meeting.

-Max Riegel, Presentation: https://mentor.ieee.org/omniran/dcn/13/omniran-13-0060-00-ecsg-omniran-sdn-use-case-for-external-communication.pptx
+Communications with IETF

+The planned I-D on the issues IETF specifying IEEE 802 specific attributes is still pending.
+It should be available before the next IEEE 802 – IETF conference call taking place end of September to introduce the topic and trigger further discussions.

+Communications with ONF

-OmniRAN presented as Use Case in the ONF
+OmniRAN use case submitted to the ONF Mobile and Wireless Discussion Group.

+https://mentor.ieee.org/omniran/dcn/13/omniran-13-0060-00-ecsg-omniran-sdn-use-case-for-external-communication.pptx

+The group discussed the potential need to establish formal communication links / liaisons in the future

 Juan Carlos:

 Included now as use cases in the charter for the wireless and mobile DG